The True Blue!

 I mention culture first before violence (see below) because there is a defining nature to the culture of video games.
 One’s background, meaning how they were raised, the factors that influence someone’s life, teacher and parent trainings, friends, family, Church, God, relationships with others socially, and a myriad of other factors all go into the “design” of any one human being.
 So in saying that…I never gave culture much thought outside of, in my head, thinking that there are gamers and there are non-gamers.
 Simply put: you do or you do not.
 I never gave much thought to how video games actually affect our society in all of the different ways that they do because there are so many different gaming genres.
 I mean video games are a definite mode of expression just as a religion or something along the lines of the Southern culture.

 Video gaming displays a specific set of transmitted behavioral patterns.
 Of those types there is a breakdown of the different games one plays.
-I fit those into categories, as Frans Mayra alluded to in a paper she wrote (feel free to Google any of my references), LARP, Cosplay, MMORPG, and etc…(punks, mods, and skinheads), obviously not as that, but you get the idea.
+I fit those into categories, as Frans Mayra alluded to in a paper she wrote (feel free to Google any of my references), LARP, Cosplay, MMORPG, and etc…(punks, mods, and skinheads), obviously not as

 I appreciated the statement “culture should be seen as intersubjective domain of experience that takes shape in social relations”, because it sums up the different genres of the culture of games that have developed.
 Think about it, you have your Larpers, for example.
 This may not appeal to everyone, but there are specifics to it.
 In and of itself, it is a particular category, it is subjective to only certain “rules”, they have their own communities, and it goes deeper.
 Where it gets deeper is as Mayra states, each specific gaming culture has its own knowledge base.
 How the games are played, information gathering and sharing, and etc.